 About Steph Gaudreau

 Steph Gaudreau helps people get stronger so they can reach their full potential and live a life they love.
-In addition to being the creator of the Women’s Strength Summit, she’s the holistic nutritionist, weightlifting coach, best-selling author, and photographer behind the popular blog Stupid Easy Paleo.
+She’s the holistic nutritionist, weightlifting coach, best-selling author, and photographer behind the popular blog Stupid Easy Paleo.
 Check out her chart-topping podcast, Harder to Kill Radio, or pick up one of her books, The Performance Paleo Cookbook and The Paleo Athlete.